Why Buy an Upright Walker?

 Upright Walker Buying Guide

 Choosing an upright walker with seat is going to be the right choice for most people.
-Thanks to the strong yet lightweight materials used to make the seat they add only a very small amount of weight to your walker while greatly increasing it’s functionality.
+Thanks to the strong yet lightweight materials used to make the seat they add only a very small amount of weight to your rolling walker while greatly increasing it’s functionality.

 Make sure you pay attention to the width, depth, and handle position in relation to the seat to ensure you can sit comfortably for extended periods.